Preterm labor occurs when regular contractions result in the opening of your cervix after week 20 and before week 37 of pregnancy.

 - Smoking cigarettes or using illicit drugs

-- Certain infections, particularly of the genital tract
+- Certain infections, particularly of the amniotic fluid and lower genital tract

 - Some chronic conditions, such as high blood pressure and diabetes